umccr/infrastructure/parallel_cluster/README.md

 ```shell
 $ sinteractive --time=10:00 --nodes=1 --cpus-per-task=1
 ```

-Eventually, when users are ready to make the transition, this will be migrated to AWS Batch or more modern, efficient and integrated compute scheduling systems.

 ### Running through cromwell
 The cromwell server runs under the ec2-user on port 8000.